StrangeBeeCorp/docs/docs/thehive/installation/docker.md

 ---

 ## Deployment Profiles

+!!!
+Warning "**BEFORE** RUNNING ANY COMMAND"
+    Please, read carefully the documentation related to the profile you want to use (the `README.md` files you'll find in the GitHub repository).

 The prebuilt deployment profiles allow you to quickly set up TheHive based on your specific use case.
 Choose from the following deployment options: